ppotoc/MPC-Autonomous-Ship-Navigation/README.md

 ---
 ## Citation

-If you use this code, please cite our paper:
+If you use this code, please cite our paper:<br>
 Potočnik, P. (2025).
 Model Predictive Control for Autonomous Ship Navigation with COLREG Compliance and Chart-Based Path Planning.
 Journal of Marine Science and Engineering [DOI].

 ---